Donald Attig: Benchmark records

-During these efforts, the most distance was covered by rowing.
+During these efforts, the greatest distance was covered by rowing.

 Shannon benchmark records

 Attig started his journey at the Inishmagrath end‑of‑navigation marker on Lough Allen in County Leitrim and continued via Killaloe to the seaport of Tarbert on the Shannon Estuary.
 Along this route, he reportedly passed 33 bridges, 6 locks, and 9 lakes without mechanical power.
-Strong flows at several bridges created difficulties for both powered and engineless craft; conditions at and around Killaloe Bridge are noted for high discharge rates (average ≈ 180 tonnes per second; maximum ≈ 600–700 tonnes per second).
-In addition to bridges and flow, the Ardnacrusha power station reach and prevailing south‑westerly winds added to the challenge.
+Strong currents near several bridges created difficulties for both powered and engineless craft; conditions at and around Killaloe Bridge are noted for high discharge rates (average ≈ 180 tons per second; maximum ≈ 600–700 tons per second).
+In addition to bridges and currents, the reach near the Ardnacrusha power station and prevailing south‑westerly winds further increased the difficulty.
 For hydrometric data, see published flow and level charts by the operator.

 2007 benchmark efforts

 Challenge boat featuring berths for a family, an enclosed toilet room, and a cast‑iron heating stove.

 During the 2007 record‑establishing effort, Jack Donovan of Ballincollig, County Cork (who was aged 60 at the time and had been living with multiple sclerosis) and Attig rowed well over 90% of the time.
-They rowed mostly in a zigzag pattern due to the wind resistance on the large topside area and the almost flat box‑type bow of the liveaboard boat and gear.
+They primarily rowed in a zigzag pattern to compensate for the wind resistance, which was increased by the boat’s large topside area and the nearly flat, box‑type bow of the liveaboard vessel and its equipment.
 When they reached Tarbert, their satellite navigation device indicated that the pair had traveled more than 268 mi.

 Shannon Navigation attempt

-Attig and Donovan started their benchmark‑establishing effort on 29 June 2007 at Cormongan Beach on Lough Allen at 10:00 a.m.
-They rowed from there to the Inishmagrath end of navigation marker at the top of Lough Allen.
-They began the first‑ever attempt to make an engineless transit of the Shannon in a boat equipped with liveaboard accommodations.
+Attig and Donovan started their record-setting attempt on 29 June 2007 at 10:00 a.m., departing from Cormongan Beach on Lough Allen.
+They rowed from there to the Inishmagrath end-of-navigation marker at the top of Lough Allen.
+They undertook the first recorded attempt to navigate the Shannon in a boat with liveaboard accommodations without using an engine.
 Stephan Haeni, a Swiss national living at Cleighran More, witnessed their arrival and departure at the Inishmagrath marker.
-They completed the Shannon Navigation on 28 July 2007, entering the Killaloe Canal at 4:20 p.m., marking the moment when official Shannon Navigation had been transited in an engineless liveaboard boat.
+They completed the Shannon Navigation on 28 July 2007, entering the Killaloe Canal at 4:20 p.m., marking the moment when the official Shannon Navigation had been transited in an engineless liveaboard boat.

 Beyond the Shannon Navigation

-The Irish Coast Guard attempted to dissuade the pair from continuing on past the end of the navigation marker at Killaloe Bridge.
+The Irish Coast Guard attempted to discourage the pair from proceeding beyond the navigation marker at Killaloe Bridge.
 Attig and Donovan left the Killaloe Canal at 4:20 p.m. on 28 July 2007.
-They dropped anchor in the bay of the seaport of Tarbert at 8:00 p.m. on 8 August 2007, marking the final benchmark records of their journey.
-At the time, the attempt was described as an engineless transit of the Shannon Navigation and beyond in a liveaboard boat.
+They anchored in the Tarbert seaport bay at 8:00 p.m. on 8 August 2007, marking the final benchmark records of their journey.
+At the time, the attempt was described as an engineless transit of the Shannon Navigation and beyond in a liveaboard vessel.
 Their record‑setting efforts were carried out during the wettest summer on the Shannon since 1948.